-Spar Nord Bank A/S' (Spar Nord or the bank) A1 long-term deposit and (P)A1 senior unsecured ratings reflect (1) the bank's baa1 standalone Baseline Credit Assessment (BCA); and (2) three notches of rating uplift from our Advanced Loss Given Failure (LGF) analysis, which takes into account the risks faced by different liability classes should the bank enter into resolution.
+Spar Nord Bank A/S' (Spar Nord) A1 long-term deposit and (P)A1 senior unsecured ratings reflect the bank's baa1 standalone Baseline Credit Assessment (BCA); and three notches of rating uplift from our Advanced Loss Given Failure (LGF) analysis, which takes into account the risks faced by different liability classes should the bank enter into resolution.
 The bank's long-term deposit ratings carry a stable outlook.